kubermatic/docs/content/kubecarrier/v0.3/architecture/use_cases.md

 ---

-The KubeCarrier application service management platform can help you to build complex multi-application, multi-cluster and hybrid-cloud solutions that can be easily manged from a central place, without compromises on security aspects.
+The KubeCarrier application service management platform can help you to build complex multi-application, multi-cluster and hybrid-cloud solutions that can be easily managed from a central place, without compromises on security aspects.
 To give you an idea, here are some examples:

 ## SaaS (Software as a Service) Platform